IsuruWeerakkodi/ContactBookPro/README.md

 - **PATCH /api/v1/contact/:id**: Update an existing contact by ID.
 - **DELETE /api/v1/contact/:id**: Delete a contact by ID.

+- The photos are saved as multipart form data in the uploads directory in the project, which is not included in the github

 ### Request and Response Formats

 - **GET /api/v1/contact**: